jhlagado/ASMOV/README.md

 - Flipping a bit.
 - Counting the number of set bits in a number.

-Here is an example of how to use the bitwise logical operators in MINTY:
+Here is an example of how to use the bitwise logical operators in ASMOV:

 Check if the first bit of the number 10 is set